 Fleas can be more than just a nuisance.
-Fleas can cause a number of health difficulties for your Dal.
+Fleas can cause a number of health problems for your Dal.

 - A flea’s bite can cause skin allergies, and Dalmatians are prone to allergies.